Hidnish/Milestone-Project-2-Kyoto/assets/docs/Testing.md

 3. "I am interested in visiting Kyoto, but first, I would like to know what the city has to offer"

-    - Also in the About section, the user can find a bried description of the locations selected for him/her which have been divided into four groups (historical sites, parks & gardens, restaurants, bars & clubs) with links connected to the Location section.
+    - Also in the About section, the user can find a brief description of the locations selected for him/her which have been divided into four groups (historical sites, parks & gardens, restaurants, bars & clubs) with links connected to the Location section.
     - The Location section, locations are divided into 'Day' locations (historical sites, parks & gardens) and 'Night' locations (restaurants, bars & clubs) to facilitate the navigation.
     - Each location button is connected to a marker on the map, which provides the user with specific information about the place selected.